Introduction

 Built-in Predicates Reference

-Legend: Supported = works now | Planned = not yet implemented
+Legend: Supported = works now | Outside subset = not built in

 Control Predicates